simgrid/coordinator_worker_flashback/README.md

 ### Objective

-Compare the simulation time and memory footprint of the classical master-worker example provided in SimGrid distribution between different versions (currently 3.14 vs. 3.34)
+Compare the simulation time and memory footprint of the classical master-worker example provided in SimGrid distribution between different versions (currently 3.10 and 3.34)

 ### Requirements